03difoha/1-day-coding/README.md

 }
 ```

-You can upload your own image files to Thimble (if they're smaller than 3MB), or use image links from the Web (provided they're licensed for re-use).

-For now, we'll use [03difoha.github.io](https://03difoha.github.io), where you can find beautiful, high-res pictures that are free to use for *whatever* purpose you want.
-Amazing!

-> 1. Find an image you like on [03difoha.github.io](https://03difoha.github.io)
+> 1. Find an image you like on [freestocktextures.com/](https://freestocktextures.com/)
 > * Secondary click on the image.
 (Right click for PC, Two finger click for Mac)
 > * **Copy Image Address**.
 This should copy the images URL to your clipboard.
 Paste it into a new tab if you don't believe me.
 > * **Paste** it in your `style.css` inside the `body` `background-image` rule like so